Communism vs. Socialism – What’s The Difference?

 Socialism is a bit more flexible.
 Socialists believe that all citizens should share in economic resources.
 Who can have what is the decision of a democratically-elected government.

-This means that unlike communism, socialists do believe in private property.
+This means that, unlike communism, socialists do believe in a private property.
 All industrial and production is communally owned and managed by an elected government.